amanley97/amanley97/README.md

 My name is Alex, thanks for checking out my profile!

-- 💻:A Computer Engineering Undergraduate
+- 💻 A Computer Engineering Undergraduate
-- 🌻:Attending the University of Kansas
+- 🌻 Attending the University of Kansas
-- 🧠:With a passion for computer architecture and hardware design
+- 🧠 With a passion for computer architecture and hardware design

 🔥 My Top Languages